mikedotJS/dbx/README.md

 # dbx

-A CLI tool for provisioning MongoDB instances on remote VPS infrastructure via SSH and Docker.
+A CLI tool for provisioning database instances (MongoDB or PostgreSQL) on remote VPS infrastructure via SSH and Docker.

 ## Overview

-**dbx** automates the deployment and management of MongoDB instances on any VPS.
+**dbx** automates the deployment and management of database instances on any VPS.
 It handles:

-- Provisioning isolated MongoDB containers with auto-generated credentials
+- Provisioning isolated MongoDB or PostgreSQL containers with auto-generated credentials
 - Multi-environment support (dev, staging, production, etc.)
 - Automatic port allocation to avoid conflicts
 - Backup and restore operations
 - State synchronization between local and remote

 No Kubernetes.
 No cloud lock-in.
-Just SSH, Docker, and MongoDB.
+Just SSH, Docker, and your database.

 ## Installation